smackcsv/wp-sugar-free/readme.txt

 == Changelog ==

+= 1.2 =

+- Migration script added to get new wp-leads-builder-for-any-crm

 = 1.1.11 =
 - Features moved to new combined plugin [Leads Builder For Any CRM](https://wordpress.org/plugins/wp-leads-builder-any-crm)
 - Added: Debug mode enable/disable options.